 Evaluator Instructions Employee Instructions

-should be refl for developme atings for each of the competencies; whichever rating was predominantly used ected in your overall rating.
-Include a summary of overall strengths, necessary areas ent or critical improvements that support the overall rating along with any additional related comments not included in prior sections.
-Provide any final comments with regard to your Evaluator's overall rating and assessment.
+should be reflected in your overall rating.
+Include a summary of overall strengths, necessary areas Provide any final comments with regard to your Evaluator's overall rating and assessment.

 II.
 OVERALL RATING AND SUMMARY

-Evaluator Overall Rating and Comments Evaluator Overall Rating 4 Excellent 3 Strong 2 Satisfactory 1 Unsatisfactory
+Evaluator Evaluator Overall Rating

+Overall Rating

+Rating 4 Excellent

+and 3 Strong

+2 Satisfactory

+Comments 1 Unsatisfactory

 Employee Comments

-^{}Employees who receive an "Excellent" overall rating should have 7 of 8 competencies rated excellent for SAEOPs or 8 of 9 competencies for Paraprofessionals rated excellent OR should have a majority of competencies rated excellent (5 of 8 for SAEOPs or 5 of 9 for Paraprofessionals) and have engaged in goal-setting with their evaluator.
+\Employees who receive an "Excellent" overall rating should have 7 of 8 competencies rated excellent for SAEOPs or 8 of 9 competencies for Paraprofessionals rated excellent OR should have a majority of competencies rated excellent (5 of 8 for SAEOPs or 5 of 9 for Paraprofessionals) and have engaged in goal-setting with their evaluator.